flohil/wdio-workflo/docs/specs.md

 and, if any errors or validation failures ocurred, it will display error stacktraces and screenshots of the GUI at the time of failure.

-Furthermore, the report displays the `issues` and `bugs` defined in the metadata parameter of the `Story` function as clickable links which take you to the corresponding JIRA issue page, for example.
+Furthermore, the report displays the `severity` of the `Story` as well as the `issues` and `bugs` defined in the metadata parameter of the `Story` function as clickable links which take you to the corresponding JIRA issue page, for example.